jesska-f/g2pg/README.md

 Follow these directions to get the json credentials file that can  be used with `gspread` <https://gspread.readthedocs.io/en/latest/oauth2.html#for-bots-using-service-account>

+Make sure you share any Gsheets with the email that is specified in your credentials file.

 The json credentials need to be stored in a `.env` file.
 Don't upload the contents of your .env or json_credentials file to github unless you want everyone to know your secrets.

 If using this package you need to have a `.env` file or enviroment variables set in the following way.